-A pregnancy prevention programme (PPP) is a set of interventions aimed at minimising pregnancy exposure during treatment with a therapeutic good with known or potential teratogenic effects.
-The scope of such a programme is to ensure that female patient are not pregnant when starting therapy and do not become pregnant during the course of and/or soon after stopping the therapy.
+A pregnancy prevention programme (PPP) is a set of interventions aimed at minimising pregnancy exposure during treatment with a therapeutic good that has known or potential teratogenic effects.
+The scope of such a programme is to ensure that the female patients are not pregnant when starting therapy and do not become pregnant during the course of treatment or soon after stopping the therapy.
 It could also target male patients when the use of a medicinal product by the biological father might have a negative effect on pregnancy outcomes.
+This tool combines the use of educational tools with interventions to control appropriately access to the medicine, therefore, the following elements individually and/or in combination could be used for the development of a PPP such as: